Shiinx1/Herdidi/README.md

 # Herdidi
-Webscraping of the BPHTB website to create a CSV file to help with the comptability of lands taxes.
+Webscraping of BPHTB website to create a CSV file to help with the accounting of lands taxes.